-However, if you are willing to wait you will be rewarded with a deliciously crisp crust on top that adds a layer of texture to this.
-The breadcrumbs were still reasonably crisp out the microwave all thing considered.
+If you are willing to wait you will be rewarded with a deliciously crisp crust on top that adds a layer of texture to this.
+The breadcrumbs were still reasonably crisp out of the microwave all things considered.
 It does a better job of the sauce combining with the squash out of the oven too.

 There are fewer cheeses in this than a typical Trader Joe's Mac and Cheese.
 This is parmesan and cheddar.
 But you get the same comforting vibe.

 No matter, if you enjoy the hearty goodness of a mac and cheese but don't want the added calories of the pasta, then this is a good find.

 For $4.99 this serves two people in the real world.
 It's no low-calorie side, but it is a tasty one.

 Would I buy this again?
 Yes, I've bought a few more.
 Just in case.
 Because you never know.

 On a fun side note, today is International Podcast Day.
 If you don't know what a Podcast is, then it's basically a self hosted radio show put out into the internet.
 I was interviewed over the Summer on a Podcast called BFF with the Chef.
 So if you've ever wondered why Trader Joe's isn't in my website name, I answer that question in the Podcast too.